A Fairer Energy Future Built by Communities

 After our funding round, if you're eligible for a battery, one of our local partners will contact you to help you get set up.
 This will include a battery, and might additionally include installing or connecting smart devices, thermostats, or energy monitors, all at no cost to you.

 Once you're up and running, you'll start seeing how your energy is used and be able to benefit from lower-cost energy, helping to reduce your bills.
-The programme runs for 10 years, but don't worry, if you move home or premises in this time, we have mechanisms to deal with this.
+The programme runs for 10 years, but don't worry, if you move home or premises in this time, we have mechanisms to deal with this – see FAQs below.

 Powering Together Lancashire uses the Social Virtual Power Plant model.

-Each participating property has a battery installed, paid for and owned by Powering Together Lancaster.
+Each participating property has a battery installed, paid for and owned by Powering Together Lancashire.
 A small portion of that battery is automatically used to generate revenue from the grid.

-This generates income for Powering Together Lancaster, which is then used to buy more batteries for occupiers who otherwise couldn't afford them.
+This generates income for Powering Together Lancashire, which is then used to buy more batteries for occupiers who otherwise couldn't afford them.

 The rest of the battery remains available for the occupier to store and use lower-cost electricity themselves, helping reduce their energy bills.